dlt42/satellite-tracker/README.md

 * Highlight any satellites that come too close to each other
 * Reposition tooltip dynamically / or display details elsewhere
 * Optionally store satellite data in the browser data store

+DONE
+Update layout
+Numbers in tooltip are now formatted to 3 decimal places